 - Season cubed chicken with cajun seasoning.

 - In a stock pot over medium heat, add olive oil.
-Add seasoned chicken and cook for 4-5 minutes, turning occasionally, until browned and cooked through.
-Remove from pan and set aside.
+Add seasoned chicken and cook for about 4-5 minutes, turning occasionally, until browned and cooked through.
+Remove from pan and cover to keep warm.

 - Add onions, bell pepper, and celery.
-Cook for 5-7 minutes or until onions begin to turn translucent.
-Add garlic and cook for 1 more minute.
+Cook for about 4-5 minutes, or until onions begin to turn translucent.
+Add garlic and cook for another 30 seconds.

-- Add chicken broth, water, and egg noodles to the pot.
-Bring to a boil, and cook for 6 minutes (or according to your egg noodles package directions for 'al dente').
+- Add chicken broth and egg noodles to the pot.
+Bring to a simmer and cook for 6 minutes (or according to your egg noodles package directions for 'al dente').

 - Add chicken back to the pot, stirring to combine.
-Optionally, add another ¼ teaspoon of cajun seasoning for a hotter soup.
+Optionally, stir in ¼ teaspoon or more of cajun seasoning to the soup base.
 Remove from heat and serve.

 Equipment Recommendations